lokesh/hive-words/README.md

 ## 🛠 To-do

 **Next**
-- [ ] Admin for puzzle lists and generation.
+- [x] Admin for puzzle lists and generation.
+- [ ] Fix, date in UI one day off.
+- [ ] Save puzzles from admin.
+Check when saving to make sure combo of letters has not been prev used.
+- [x] Auto-gen puzzles from admin
+- [ ] Use socket.io to relay word additions between players
 - [ ] Add simple token based security for puzzle crud

-- [ ] Use socket.io to relay word additions between players
-- [ ] Fix, date in UI one day off.
+- [ ] Load latest puzzle by date

 **UI**
+- [ ] Fix name tags rounded corners
+- [ ] Fix ios tap delay
+- [ ] Reduce tap transition time
 - [ ] Add feedback when delete, shuffle, and enter are pressed with kbd

 **Real-time**